Bernice Heloo

-Bernice Adiku Heloo (born September 24, 1954) is a Ghanaian politician and was the former Member of Parliament for Hohoe Constituency.
+Bernice Adiku Heloo (24 September 1954 – 25 December 2024) was a Ghanaian politician who served as a Member of Parliament for the Hohoe Constituency.

-Early life
+Early life and education

-Heloo was born in Hohoe, Volta Region, to Rev. E. T. Adiku and Comfort Adiku.
+Heloo was born in Hohoe, Volta Region, Gold Coast on 24 September 1954, to Rev. E. T. Adiku and Comfort Adiku.

-Education

 Heloo attended Mawuli School and OLA Girls' Secondary School, Ho.
 She obtained a BA in study of religions and an MPhil in adult education from the University of Ghana.
 She also obtained an M.Ed. in adult education, literacy for rural development from the University of Manchester.
 She obtained her doctorate degree in political economy from the Swiss Management Center University.

 Career

 Heloo was the immediate past president of Society For Women and AIDS in Africa and founder of Prolink, an NGO in Ghana.
-She is currently the member of Parliament for Hohoe constituency.
+She was later the member of Parliament for Hohoe constituency.

 Politics

 Member of Parliament

-Heloo was a minority member in the 6th parliament of the 4th republic of Ghana.
-She was the member of parliament for Hohoe, Volta Region from January 7, 2013, to date; this is her second term.
+Heloo was a minority member in the 6th and 7th parliaments of the 4th republic of Ghana.
+She was the member of parliament for Hohoe, Volta Region from January 7, 2013, to January 2021; this is her second term.

 As the parliamentary member for Hohoe Constituency, Heloo criticized the president of the Republic of Ghana Nana Addo Dankwa Akufo-Addo for not addressing the kidnapping of the Takoradi girls in the 2019 state of the nation address.